jfrog/SwampUp2024/jftd-111/lab2-Shift-Left/README.md

 * Once the Plugin is installed and available, Navigate to Settings > Other Settings > JFrog Global Configuration
 * Add in your Username and Password to the Workshop instance of JFrog Cloud

+#### 1.3.
+Open a new Editor instance
+Open a new project window or instance specifically on the `./sample-app` directory.
+This is intended to help clearly show this course's sample app's results instead of the other courses' projects.
+The results are much easier to review in the context of this course.

 ## 2. Scan the Sample Project with the IDE Plugin
 2.1.
-Once all set, navigate to the JFrog extension and run the scan 2.2.
+Once all set, navigate to the JFrog extension and run a scan with the JFrog plugin.
+2.2.
 Check and validate the results
 2.2.3.
 Open `./sample-app/package.json` in your editor.
 What do you note?
 Hover over some of the underlined dependencies.
-What's available?
+What information is available?
+What information do you find useful?
+Why or why not?
 2.2.4.
 Open the JFrog Plugin "tab", expand the `package.json` item.
 Navigate to the `lodash:3.10.1` dependency and click.
 What do you note?
 Is the CVE-2019-10744 applicable to your application code?
 What about CVE-2021-23337?
 As a developer, what value does this information provide?